Chevrolet Sonic Interior

 - "The rear seat is one of the roomiest in the subcompact segment." -- Kelley Blue Book

-- "I put a few of my 6-foot-plus buddies on board and no one had big complaints.
-Four wide-swinging doors make for easy ingress and egress.
-There's a lot to like in here." -- AutoWeek (2013)
+- "I put a few of my 6-foot-plus buddies on board and no one had big complaints." -- AutoWeek (2013)

 - "It offers loads of features unexpected at this price range, such as streaming Bluetooth audio and the MyLink infotainment system that allows for control of cell phone-enabled apps." -- Kelley Blue Book (2013)

-The Chevrolet Sonic sedan has 14.9 cubic feet of trunk space, which is great for a small sedan.
-The hatchback has 19 cubic feet with the rear seats in use and 47.7 cubic feet with the rear seats folded, which is also great for the class.
-Reviewers like the amount of small-item storage space in the cabin, which includes a two-tiered glove compartment.
+The 2015 Chevrolet Sonic sedan has a 14.9-cubic-foot trunk, which is quite large for the class.
+The Sonic hatchback has 19 cubic feet of storage space behind the rear seats and 47.7 cubic feet with the rear seats folded, which is also good for the class.
+Sedan and hatchback models come standard with a 60/40 split-folding rear seat, and reviewers appreciate the Sonic’s numerous small-item storage compartments in the cabin.

 - "There are plenty of handy storage cubbies." -- Popular Mechanics (2012)